victoriasharon-stack/Star-Switch/README.md

 python star_switch.py
 ```

-You'll be asked for your location (or press Enter to default to Hyderabad, India), then shown tonight's real sky data and a saved sky map image.
-Pick a mythology from the menu to hear its story — switch as many times as you like.
+You'll be asked for your location (or press Enter to default to Hyderabad, India- my city and country ofc), then shown tonight's real sky data and a saved sky map image.
+Pick a mythology from the menu of options given to hear its story and switch back to explore other stories as many times as you's like.

 ## Screenshots